What is an Operating System?

 Difference between 32-Bit vs. 64-Bit Operating System

 Computers and devices can run either 32-bit or 64-bit operating systems.
 They are different in how they handle memory, processing, and software.
-The main difference is how much data the system can process at a time and how much memory it can use.
-Understanding the difference helps users choose the right OS for their needs.
+Here are the details explaining the difference between 32-bit and 64-bit operating systems for students.

 Advantages and Disadvantages of an Operating System